 Suzanne Toogood has written prose and poetry over a long period, benefitting from the rich source of workshops and poetry venues abounding in Portsmouth City.
 She is a member of the Voices from The Kings writing group.

 Toxic Buddha became an official YouTube partner after some of his videos started to hit thousands of views.
 He was later recruited by a talent scout for Total Gamer Network (TGN) who are part of Broadband TV.
 TGN are the second largest Multi-Channel Network (MCN) on YouTube, second only to BroadBand TV and as they’re run by gamers for gamers it seemed the most logical fit.
-Toxic streams video content via his Twitch channel and YouTube channel on Fridays and Saturdays.
+Toxic streams video content via his Twitch channel and YouTube channel.
 He has been an active community member of the ever awesome midlifegamer.net since he joined in early 2011.
 He is also an official partner to Green Man Gaming, CDKeys.com, and NoScope Gaming Glasses.

 Toxic invented the question mark and the letter ‘Y’ on a Thursday (which he also rebranded from Thorsday as it made people sound like they were from the West country).
 Toxic Buddha is the favourite alternative to both the Holy Trinity and Lucifer, Morning Star and requires the same level of obedience and constant worship.
 You can also find Toxic Buddha on Twitter.

 Kelly Turner is a student at the University of Portsmouth.
 She spends her free time writing, particularly poetry.
 She hopes to have a career in journalism, but also has an interest in the film industry.